alecslupu/fanlink/README.md

 * API versioning is provided by [this gem](https://github.com/jwoertink/jko_api).
 Currently we are using a fork due to [this issue](https://github.com/jwoertink/jko_api/issues/7).

-* After running specs, check the file in the <code>coverage</code> directory to check code coverage.
+* After running specs, check the file in the `coverage` directory to check code coverage.

-* Calls to Firebase are handled through <code>app/lib/messaging</code>.
-Any specs that result in calls to Firebase should stub all <code>Messaging</code> calls.
+* Calls to Firebase are handled through `app/lib/messaging`.
+Any specs that result in calls to Firebase should stub all `Messaging` calls.
 Calls to external services should never happen when running specs.
-The <code>webmock</code>
-gem should enforce this.
+The webmock gem should enforce this.